shelleyolivia/learn-tutorials/network-documentation/avalanche/tutorials/avax-c-chain-to-eth-address-transfer-tutorial.md

     console.error(err)
 })
 ```
-At this point, the transfer should have completed. `Transaction successful with hash: ${createReceipt.transactionHash}` outputs the transaction has in your terminal.
-This is your transaction record.

 At this point, the transfer should have completed. \`Transaction successful with hash: ${createReceipt.transactionHash}\` outputs the transaction hash to the terminal.
 This is your transaction record.